 Online order pickup desks were in the back of the store, employees were poorly trained, and retailers didn’t have an accurate view of in-store inventory.
 When we look at Walmart Grocery, though, we don’t need to get out of our cars, employees are well trained, and, well, I’d doubt that inventory is as reliable as it ought to be.
 But two out of three isn’t bad.

 This shouldn’t be a surprise.
 We have been trained to embrace drive-through at fast food restaurants [did you know that 70 percent of McDonald’s business in the US is through the drive-through window?].
 Drive-through windows are a requirement for drug stores, at least in my part of the country.
 It seems that drive-through grocery pickup is just the next manifestation of this trend.

 Yes, retailers in dense-enough markets will need to find last-mile delivery solutions that customers will pay a premium for, but it is increasingly clear to me, anyway, that Walmart Grocery’s fast ramp is showing us a critical component of the grocery store of the future.

-Ken Cassar is vice president, principal analyst at Slice Intelligence, where he looks at trends in the e-commerce industry armed with Slice’s robust set of online sales data.
+Ken Cassar is vice president, principal analyst at Rakuten Intelligence, where he looks at trends in the e-commerce industry armed with Slice’s robust set of online sales data.

 Ken has an MBA and Bachelors Degree in Political Science from the University of Connecticut.
-Ken aspires to stay technologically ahead of his teenage children, as evidenced by his ‘Gadget Geek’ Slice profile.
+Ken aspires to stay technologically ahead of his teenage children, as evidenced by his ‘Gadget Geek’ Rakuten Intelligence profile.
 He also has the appropriate jacket for every occasion.